inityun/CN-VScode-Docs/md/语言/css.md

 ### Step 4: Run the Build Task

-Again, as this is the only task in the file you can execute it by simply pressing `kb(workbench.action.tasks.build)` (**Run Build Task**).
+Again, as this is the only task in the file you can execute it by simply pressing `ctrl+shift+b` (**Run Build Task**).
 But this time, we've set a watch so the Status Bar should indicate that on the left-hand side.

 ![Task watching spinner](images/css/taskwatching.png)

 At this point, if you create and/or modify other Less/Sass files, you will see the respective CSS files generated and/or changes reflected on save.
 You can also enable [Auto Save](/md/编辑器/基础.md#saveauto-save) to make things even more streamlined.

-If you want to stop the watch, you can press `kb(workbench.action.tasks.build)` again and click **Terminate Running Task** in the message box.
+If you want to stop the watch, you can press `ctrl+shift+b` again and click **Terminate Running Task** in the message box.
 Or you can use the **Command Palette** with `Ctrl+Shift+P or F1` and find the terminate command there.

 ## Customizing CSS, Sass and Less Settings